Top 10 best cars with panoramic sunroofs 2023

 It wasn’t long until the sunroof was reinvented, however.
 As technology improved, it became possible to devote ever-larger areas of a car’s roof to increasingly bigger sunroofs – and before long, the panoramic sunroof had arrived.
 They vary from fixed solid glass panels that allow natural light to flood the interior, to retractable glass screens that truly let the outside in.

 Today, you can choose a panoramic roof on cars at many price levels, and each has its own spin on the design, with fabric, fixed and opening types available.
-Each has its own appeal, too, and having one can really lift the ambience of a car’s interior, without necessarily adding hugely to the price.

 Here's our list of 10 of the best cars with a panoramic sunroof on sale today: